 - Editing Tool suggests worthy styling improvement while writing.

-- They don’t save your content so you need not worry about future plagiarism risks*.
+- They don’t save your content so you need not worry about self-plagiarism risks*.

 - The cost of using ProWritingAid is low as compared to the other substitutes.